Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

 \subsection{Normal metal with spin Hall effect}

-We now focus on the more interesting, when the combination of SOC, via the spin Hall angle $\theta \neq 0$ and magnetic proximity effect described by $G_{i}$, leads to the anomalous current and hence to $\phi_{0}$-junction.
-If $\theta$ is nonzero, also terms of odd order in $k$ appear in the denominator of $Q_{n}(k)$:
+We now focus on the case, when the combination of SOC, via the spin Hall angle $\theta \neq 0$, and magnetic proximity effect described by $G_{i}$, leads to an anomalous current and hence to a $\phi_{0}$-junction.
+From Eq. (\ref{eq:QkPhi0}), if $\theta$ is nonzero, also terms of odd order in $k$ appear in the denominator of $Q(k)$ and hence anomalous currents may exist.

+As before, we consider the case where $\kappa_{s}d\ll 1$, that is, singlets decay on a scale much larger than the thickness and therefore the normal metal is fully proximitized.
+We do no assumption on the decay length scale of the triplet correlations compared to the thickness junction, instead we explore the dependence on their ratio.
+An analytical compact expression for the spectral current can be obtained for enough large and small parameter $a$, Eq. \ref{eq:adef}, specifically when $|a-1|\gg \theta$.
+Details of the calculations and corrections for $a\approx 1$ are discussed in Appendix \ref{sec:PoleLoc}.